 Honey Refractometer Requirements

-It might sound confusing, but honey refractometers function differently to usual refractometers.
+It might sound confusing, but honey refractometers function differently from usual refractometers.
 Most refractometers that use the Brix scale will measure the percentage of solids in a liquid.
 They’re excellent for measuring sugar content, for example.

 Honey-specific refractometers don’t do that.
 Instead, they measure the amount of water in your honey; the exact opposite of what a non-specific refractometer will do.
 If you use a Brix refractometer, you will still be able to measure the moisture of your honey, but you might have to do some math for accuracy, depending on the specific type of refractometer.